MAPLE: Mobile App Prediction Leveraging Large Language Model Embeddings: PROPOSED MODEL

+This section introduces a proposed methodology to tackle the challenges outlined in Section \ref{sec:intro}.
+Our proposed model, named Mobile App Prediction Leveraging Large Language model Embeddings (MAPLE), depicted in Figure.\ref{fig:OVHAM}, is crafted to scrutinize mobile user behaviour and predict app usage accurately, utilizing the capabilities of a large language model.
+MAPLE leverages installed app data to discern new users' interests, habits, and preferences, thus addressing the user cold start issue.
+The model is structured around two main components.

-Additionally, we harness the capabilities of Large Language Models through our unique Two-stage App Prediction Model.
-The approach is sequential: Initially, our focus is on predicting the broad app category.
-Subsequently, our model refines its prediction, narrowing down to the specific app a user is likely to engage with next.
-The intricacies of this methodology are depicted in Figure \ref{fig:proposed model}.
+The initial component, the Template-based Contextual Sentence Generation Module, processes app and contextual information to generate sentences that encapsulate the user's present mobile usage context.
+These context-rich sentences are formulated using templates to integrate key information like time of day, location, and app type.
+Furthermore, we utilise the capabilities of Large Language Models in our distinctive Two-stage App Prediction Model.
+This approach unfolds sequentially: Initially, it focuses on predicting the broad category of the app.
+Subsequently, our model refines its prediction, narrowing down to the specific app a user will most likely use next.

+In essence, the proposed model harnesses the prowess of language models to adeptly handle contextual data heterogeneity and address the user cold start problem.
+Subsequent subsections will delve into more intricate details of each model component, showcasing our expert approach.